ryan-zeyuan-chen/ROB301/Lab1_Sensor_Actuator/README.md

 ```$roslaunch turtlebot3_bringup turtlebot3_robot.launch``` [TurtleBot]

 ## Task 1: Publish to 'cmd_vel'
-The goal of this task is to command the wheel to go forward 1 m, then rotate 360◦and then stop.
+The goal of this task is to command the wheel to go forward 1 m, then rotate 360<sup>◦</sup> and then stop.
 This is demonstrated in `l1_motor.py`.

 ## Task 2: Subscribe to 'odom'
 The goal of this task is to retrieve the current pose of the robot.
 This is demonstrated in `l1_odometry.py`.